 Journalism Intern," under special endowments established to honor the

-former White House correspondent, Helen Thomas; the late Tony Payton, a former journalist
+late White House correspondent, Helen Thomas; the late Tony Payton, a former journalist

 Republican political consultant; and the late political

 analyst and Democratic political operative Alan Baron, a native